 - The adult lifespan for a bed bug is about a year

 - Because bed bugs live primarily in nooks and crannies, you may have them in your home for months before you ever spot one of them.

 - If you do get bed bug bites, you are unlikely to feel more than minor levels of itching and pain.
 If you have an allergic reaction, you should seek medical attention.

 Because international travel is on the rise, bed bugs are becoming more common across the globe.
-Even though there is no current risk of diseases spreading through the travels of these pests, there are several steps you can take to remove bed bugs from your home and keep them from returning.
+Even though there is no current risk of diseases being spread by these pests, there are several steps you can take to remove bed bugs from your home and keep them from returning.